Skedulo/backend-tech-test/README.md

   }
 ]
 ```

+## How to verify your solution

+This repository has a standard script that you can use to evaluate you solution.
+It is located in [music-schedule/verifier/README.txt](music-schedule/verifier/README.txt)

+We typically assume the following when we verify your solution:
+1. There is a build.sh or build.bat to builds the program
+2. and a run.sh or run.bat that runs the program

+## How to submit

+Once you've completed the test can you please post your solution to a private Github repository, let your hiring manager know and they can provide the accounts of some available reviewers.

+Thank you for applying and good luck on this project!

+## End note

 If you have any queries about the programming challenge, please get in touch with your hiring manager and we will be happy to clarify.